awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 ### Remediation<a name="pcidss-ec2-4-remediation"></a>

-If you no longer need an Elastic IP address, we recommend that you release it \(the address must not be associated with an instance\)\.
+If you no longer need an Elastic IP address, Security Hub recommends that you release it \(the address must not be associated with an instance\)\.

 **To release an Elastic IP address using the console**